pauldennis2/TextQuest/JsonApiDoc.md

 * itemLibrary - a Map that allows you to create custom items and reference them later.
 Optional
 * monsterLibrary - a Map that allows you to create custom monsters and reference them later.
 Optional
 * template - see the next section
+* entranceRoomId - optional, allows you to define a custom ID for your entrance.
+Really optional and shouldn't be needed, but it's there if you want it.

 The "library" properties really just provide shortcuts for items and monsters that you want to use in multiple places.
 If you just want a monster to be used once, you should just put it in the room's list of monsters (see below).
 They are also useful for defining "interesting" objects and monsters that are created by triggered events.